Custom AI Agent Development

 Retrieval-augmented generation (RAG) is the pattern where an AI agent retrieves relevant content from your document sources before generating a response, grounding answers in your agency data rather than general model knowledge.
 An agent needs a RAG pipeline when accuracy against specific internal documents matters: policy manuals, procedure guides, contract terms, legal references.
 Without RAG, the agent generates from model weights; with RAG, it retrieves from your approved content and cites the source.

-What does "zero-hallucination design" mean in practice?
+What does citation-bound, source-grounded design mean in practice?

 It means the agent is architecturally constrained to return only content that can be traced to an approved source, not content generated from model knowledge.
-For citation-bound knowledge agents, this means verbatim retrieval with explicit source citations.
-For orchestrated agents, this means tool results are returned as-is without language model embellishment.
+For knowledge agents, this means verbatim retrieval with explicit source citations.
+For orchestrated agents, tool results are returned as-is without language model embellishment.
 When the agent cannot find an answer in your approved sources, it says so explicitly.
 This is enforced at the design level, not through prompting alone.

 Ready to Build a Production AI Agent for GCC?